Coronavirus News: Demand up, but supplies and volunteers lacking for NYC pantries, soup kitchens

 The food being given out at an outdoor pantry run by Agatha House in the Bronx is vital in the days of COVID-19.

-"The line is wrapped around blocks and blocks," said Winnie Parnes, a volunteer.
+"The line is wrapped around blocks and blocks," volunteer Winnie Parnes said.
 "And when I pull up and park the line is already blocks and blocks."

 Parnes lives in the South Bronx.
 She's a freelancer who is trying to get unemployment benefits and she's volunteering through the newly launched non-profit, In It Together.

-"In the past few weeks we've signed up 500 volunteers," said Kasumi Quinlan, In It Together.
+"In the past few weeks we've signed up 500 volunteers," cofounder Kasumi Quinlan said.

 The virus is currently making that model impossible, so she helped launch In It Together to get volunteers to aid with food access issues.